List of Newcastle United F.C. seasons

 This is a list of Newcastle United Football Club seasons played in English football and details the club's achievements in all major competitions, and the top scorers for each season.

 Seasons

 Before the foundation of the Premier League (from the beginning of the 1992–93 season), Division 1 was the top division in the league.
 Subsequently, Division 1 became the second tier level.
+Newcastle have spent 90 years in the top flight of English Football.